Krk © Berthold Werner

-The best beaches in Krk are found in Baska, which boasts more than 30 beaches connected by a promenade.
-Though most are covered in pebbles, soft mats and chairs are available for hire.
-Other popular beach towns on Krk include Njivice and the sandy coastline of Klimno Bay, though many towns have more to offer than just beaches.
-Vrbnik is home to vineyards that produce some of the best white wines in Croatia, while the August folk festival in Dobrinj draws crowds from all over Croatia.
+The best beaches are found in Baska, with more than 30 of them connected by a promenade, while other beach towns on Krk include Njivice and the sandy coastline of Klimno Bay.
+Vrbnik is home to vineyards that produce some of the best white wines in Croatia, while the folk festival in Dobrinj draws crowds from all over.

-Krk Island is popular for weekend excursions from the Croatian mainland; however, visitors can easily spend a week exploring the winding streets and hidden corners of the island.
-A paradise for summer watersports, diving, bird watching and hiking, there are many things to see and do on Krk for just about anyone.
+Krk Island is popular for weekend excursions from the mainland.
+Visitors can easily spend a week exploring the winding streets and hidden corners of the island.
+A haven for watersports, bird watching and hiking, there is lots to see and do on Krk for just about anyone.